groton-school/myschoolapp-reporting/packages/workflows/snapshot/README.md

 #### `--active`

-Show currently active items (default: true)
+Show currently active items (Default: true, use --no-active to disable)

 #### `--future`

-Show future items (default: true)
+Show future items (Default: true, use --no-future to disable)

 #### `--expired`

-Show expired items (default: true)
+Show expired items (Default: true, use --no-expired to disable)

 #### `-b --bulletinBoard`

-Include the course Bulletin Board in the snapshot (default true)
+Include the course Bulletin Board in the snapshot (Default: true, use --no-bulletinBoard to disable)

 #### `-t --topics`

-Include the course Topics in the snapshot (default true)
+Include the course Topics in the snapshot (Default: true, use --no-topics to disable)

 #### `-a --assignments`

-Include the course Assignments in the snapshot (default true)
+Include the course Assignments in the snapshot (Default: true, use --no-assignments to disable)

 #### `-g --gradebook`

-Include the course Gradebook in the snapshot (default true)
+Include the course Gradebook in the snapshot (Default: true, use --no-gradebook to disable)

 #### `--studentData`

-Include student data in the course snapshot (default true, i.e. --no-studentData which preempts any other flags that have been set)
+Include student data in the course snapshot (Default: true, use --no-studentData to disable)

 #### `--metadata`

-Include additional :SnapshotName.metadata.json recording the parameters of the snapshot command. (default true, use --no-metadata to disable)
+Include additional :SnapshotName.metadata.json recording the parameters of the snapshot command.
+(Default: true, use --no-metadata to disable)

 #### `-A --all`

-Capture all sections (default: false, positional argument url is used to identify MySchoolApp instance)
+Capture all sections (default: false, positional argument url is used to identify MySchoolApp instance) (Default: false)

 #### `--fromDate=<fromDate>`

-Starting date for date-based filter where relevant (default is today's date: "11/4/2025")
+Starting date for date-based filter where relevant (Default: "11/7/2025")

 #### `--toDate=<toDate>`